01000001-01001110/PowershellProfileBackup/README.md

 Printers gathers the printer information in much the same way.
 Or attempts to.
 If you run the printer button under the customer you get the correct output.
 This is due to "Authenticated User/Windows User".
 Otherwise the script opens the Devices and Printers window for you to catalog the installed printers in case there is anything other than default.
 The script also opens up an Excel window and provides you with obviously more data than you might need.
 Maybe not?
 Not for me!
 (How many times did finding the same driver version work for local printers?
 You are welcome!)

-You are also given a Programs Button:
+You are also given a Programs Button in a newly added tab:

-This opens a quick window that shows you all of the applications and versions installed on the computer.
-This is so you can quickly see what is installed on the old computer and make note as to whether you need to run the Inventory Button process or not.
+This now resides inside the Computer Information tab.
+Once clicked it will populate the .csv into the tab control.
 This part is run during the Inventory Button process, however, it does not pop-up, instead saves to the .XLSX created within the Inventory Button process.
 On top of audible queues, popups, and overall awesomeness, there is yet two more important features.
 First is the LOG window.
 This logs every state that the script goes through to the best of my ability.
 With this the log file now stays with the text so you can always read the text from he log window.
 Second is the Copy to Clipboard.
 This copies the entire contents of the LOG window into the Clipboard so this can be pasted into your notes.